201-568-6093

 • greensections_bullets

-Raccoons carry their babies on their underside.
-The babies will stay with their mother until they are old enough to make it on their own.
+Raccoon mothers carry their babies on their underside, and the young typically stay with her until they can survive on their own.

 • greensections_bullets

-TIf a baby has been left behind, place it in a shallow box where it was found, or in the closest safe place.
-The mother should return for it, as long as you are not present.with her.
+If you find a baby raccoon that seems left behind, place it in a shallow box near where it was found, or in the closest safe spot, and observe from a distance.
+The mother will usually return once people are gone.

 • greensections_bullets